-The written decision of the Panel, however, demonstrates that the Panel did not "deliber tely disregard" the application of the implied duty of good faith and fair dealing to BOC's conduct.
-Rather, the Panel considered the argument that a duty of good faith and fair dealing applied to BOC's conduct, and reasoned that "[p'art of the answer appears to be that the implied covenant of good faith and fair dealing is difficult to apply to a case where both parties expressly retained discretion as to whether performance would occur" - i.e., even if BOC issued blocking instructions, WCL had discretion as to whether to perform the blocking service or pay intermediate switching charges.
+The written decision of the Panel, however, demonstrates that the Panel did not "deliberately disregard" the application of the implied duty of good faith and fair dealing to BOC's conduct.
+Rather, the Panel considered the argument that a duty of good faith and fair dealing applied to BOC's conduct, and reasoned that "[p]art of the answer appears to be that the implied covenant of good faith and fair dealing is difficult to apply to a case where both parties expressly retained discretion as to whether performance would occur" - i.e., even if BOC issued blocking instructions, WCL had discretion as to whether to perform the blocking service or pay intermediate switching charges.
 Nevertheless, the Panel proceeded to apply the duty of good faith to BOC's decision not to issue blocking schedules.

-The Panel found that "a decision to collect intermediate switch charges rather than issue blocking instructions does not rise to the level of bad faith performance of the agreement."
+charges rather than issue blocking instructions does not rise to the level of bad faith performance of the agreement."
 The Panel also found that the underlying reason for granting BOC discretion in this regard was to allow BOC to determine if sufficient benefits would be obtained from issuing blocking instructions.
-Thus, WCL is incorrect in stating that the Panel refused to apply an implied duty of good faith to BOC's conduct.
+Thus, WCL is incorre- in stating that the Panel refused to apply an implied duty of good faith to BOC's conduct.
 Instead, the Panel expressly applied the duty of good faith to BOC's decision not to issue blocking instructions and determined that BOC did not act (or refuse to act) in bad faith.